-While at a conference last month, I heard the line, “fundraising happens when you are not fundraising” in some form or other from speakers from members of at least three different panels.
+While at a conference last month, I heard the line, “fundraising happens when you are not fundraising” in some form or other from speakers of at least three different panels.
 There is no chance I would have heard that statement come out of even a single panelist’s mouth five years ago.

 It’s a crowded market and an LP’s capacity is limited.
 Naturally, their primary focus will be on re-up opportunities and other managers where they already have significant familiarity.